PitiwatL/PitiwatLueangwitchajaroen.github.io/_portfolio/portfolio-2.md

 ---
-title: "2017: Awarded the National Gold Medal Award for theoretical mathematical project competition, titled The Investigation of the Sums of Powers for the First n Positive Integers.
-Issued by Thai Ministry of Education."
+title: "2017: Awarded the best theoretical mathematical project of the year 2018 of the national high school mathematical project competition, titled The Generalization of the Power Series with Polynomial Coefficients.
+Issued by the Thai Ministry of Education."
 excerpt: "Short description of portfolio item number 1 <br/><img src= '../images/GoldMedal1.jpg' width = 300> <img src= '../images/GoldMedal2.jpg' width = 300>"
 collection: portfolio
 ---